gourishbiradar/gourishbiradar.github.io/_posts/2021-06-26-Max-out-my-code-1.markdown

 {% endhighlight %}

 As you can notice, this time we are seeing some more keywords we haven't come across before.
-The std::ref is a function declared under <memory> header, for brevitys' sake let's call it a function that get's you the reference of the input object.
+The std::ref is a function declared under <memory> header, for brevity's sake let's call it a function that gets you the reference of the input object.

-Why do I have to pass this reference?
+* Why do I have to pass this reference?

 We know that the thread created has to have access to the objects it is acting on, in this case the vector and the answer 'val' objects.

 We have to pass the reference explicitly for this reason.

-Is this useful ?
+* Is this useful ?

 Yes and No, we put the computation in a separate thread but we can do better, since sum of part of vector is indpendent of rest.
 We can always run multiple threads to sum up their own parts of the vector and compute sum of all parts at the end.